-Moody Hall, a three-story brick structure of 22,359 square feet built in 1926, housed the Department of Fine Arts and Communication until being severely damaged by Hurricane Katrina in 2005.
-It has since been renovated and now houses student activities.
-Future plans call for further renovation and expansion.
+Moody Hall, a three-story brick structure of 22,359 square feet built in 1926 and extensively renovated following Hurricane Katrina in 2005, houses the Department of Fine Arts and Communication.

 New Men's Suites, a two story brick veneer dormitory, contains 59 rooms for 118 students.
 The building was compled in 2006 and has 31,000 square feet.
 The dormitory also contains an apartment for a head resident and family.